Aftercare

 The child should be able to observe its body and report changes to parents and doctors.

-Important: Bone pain is normal during puberty and is not uncommon as growing pains even in “healthy” adolescents.
+Important: Bone pain is normal during puberty and is not uncommon as growing pains even in “healthy” adolescents. - Whole-body MRIs as screening: some doctors recommend whole-body MRIs for early detection and screening.

 This is a very individual decision, as the stress for the children can be high and lead to worries that may be unnecessary.